Part geek, major foodie and part farmer Heidi left tech and co-founded Down Island Farm to produce ground crops and Martha's Vineyard Sea Salt.

 The following year, they came back to celebrate Valentine’s Day.
 They just could not get enough of this place.

 Farming is tough work, though, and edible flowers and Shiitake can only pay so many bills.
 Curtis and Heidi continued on with their day jobs but dedicated significant energy to cultivating a farming existence.
-Just when the Shiitake mushrooms were selling well pests inundated the Oak trees thus putting an end to the ‘shroom dream.
+Just when the Shiitake mushrooms were selling well their Oak forest was inundated with three separate moth larvae invasions that devastated the tree population thus putting an end to the ‘shroom dream.

 She turned the bag over and looked at the ingredient list.
 Rather than local sea salt, all that was listed was a generic “sea salt”.
 Heidi ran into Alley’s General Store and checked for other locally harvested sea salt on the shelf but found none.

 That night, Heidi & Curtis began a new adventure involving, science, physics, all kinds of business-y things and, yes doubt and doubters.
 It took three years but MV Sea Salt became a reality in 2013.

 It takes a lot of sustainable solar energy, salt water, sunshine and elbow grease to produce Martha’s Vineyard Sea Salt.